-- Employee Benefits: Oppose legislation that requires specified benefit levels for public employees, eliminates or reduces the City's ability to continue to provide a self-insured health plan or requires the City to enter into a broad health insurance pool. - Managements Rights and Collective Bargaining: Oppose legislation that mandates or guarantees staffing or scheduling levels.
+- Employee Benefits: Oppose legislation that requires specified benefit levels for public employees, eliminates or reduces the City's ability to continue to provide a self-insured health plan or requires the City to enter into a broad health insurance pool. - Operational Need, Managements Rights Right, and Collective Bargaining: Support and preserve management right to meet operational needs, including Oppose legislation that mandates or guarantees staffing or scheduling levels.
+Support efforts to provide cities with broad latitude to provide services and programs in the most efficient and cost-effective manner.
 Oppose legislation that requires mid-term bargaining be subject to binding arbitration or that increases the scope of binding arbitration.
-Support efforts to provide cities with broad latitude to provide services and programs in the most efficient and cost-effective manner. - Workers' Compensation: Oppose legislation that erodes exclusive remedy protections; or increases benefit levels for public employees; or mandates certain illness to be presumptive and narrows self-insured rights of public employers. - Liability: Oppose legislation that erodes Oregon Tort Claims Act, increases employer liability and legal defense costs, or narrows recreational or discretionary immunity.
+Support efforts to provide cities with broad latitude to provide services and programs in the most efficient and cost-effective manner. - Workers' Compensation: Oppose legislation that erodes exclusive remedy protections; or increases benefit levels for public employees; or mandates certain illness to be presumptive and narrows self-insured rights of public employers.

-• Personnel Administration: Oppose legislation that creates duplicate regulations currently mandated by federal legislation.
+- Liability: Oppose legislation that erodes the Oregon Tort Claims Act, increases employer liability and legal defense costs, or narrows recreational or discretionary immunity.
+Support legislation that strengthens and broadly defines the application of recreational immunity. - Personnel Administration: Oppose legislation that creates duplicate regulations currently mandated by federal legislation.
 Support legislation to streamline and clarify current contradictory legislative mandates.